Cueto looks crisp in Giants' 7-2 win over Angels - WHIZ News

 There was no retaliation a day after Trout was buzzed by two ninth-inning fastballs near his head from San Francisco reliever Shaun Anderson.
 Trout flew out to center field twice and struck out twice.

-Before the game, Giants manager Gabe Kapler mulled whether to start Flores or Brandon Belt at first base.
+Before the game, Kapler mulled whether to start Flores or Brandon Belt at first base.
 The first-year San Francisco skipper hasn’t had much good fortune this season, but this time the move paid off.

 Flores homered into the left field stands off a 3-2 pitch from Angels starter Patrick Sandoval (0-3) with two outs in the third.
 It came after Longoria reached on an infield single that deflected off third baseman Rendon’s glove, then shortstop David Fletcher overran the ball for an error.